-The surplus for the financial year after taxation amounted to $\notin 87,674$ (2018: $\notin 306,300$).
+The surplus for the financial year after taxation amounted to €467,289 (2019: €87,674).

-At the end of the year, the company had total assets of \notin 4,172,598 (2018: \notin 4,253,444) and liabilities of \notin 3,519,867 (2018: \notin 3,688,387).
-The net assets of the company increased by \notin 87,674 during the financial year.
+At the end of the year, the company had total assets of €4,863,980 (2019: €4,172,598) and liabilities of €3,743,960 (2019: €3,519,867).
+The net assets of the company increased by €467,289 during the financial year.

-2019 was another positive financial year for the GPA with solid financial returns and continued progress for members.
+2020 was a challenging financial year for the GPA in the face of the Covid-19 global pandemic.
 The key financial objective of the GPA is to build sufficient financial reserves to ensure long-term sustainability while meeting current service obligations, investment needs and providing resilience to financial risks.
-Whilst it is the individual player stories behind the figures that tell the real impact the Association is making, it is vitally important that all our decisions are based on sound financial reasoning which ensures adequate funding is in place as the demands on players continue to grow.
+This principle was applied in 2020 and stood the GPA in good stead in the face of the pandemic and its implications for playing Gaelic Games.
+Whilst it is the individual player stories behind the figures that tell the real impact the GPA is making, it is vitally important that all our decisions are based on sound financial reasoning which ensures adequate funding is in place as the demands on players continue to change and grow.